Tommy Adams (footballer)

 Tommy Adams (12 February 1916 – 1984) was a Scottish footballer best known for his time at East Fife.

 Adams signed for East Fife in 1935 from Neilston Victoria.
-He was a member of the 1938 Scottish Cup winning side and also won the Scottish League Cup in 1947, scoring in a 4-1 victory over Falkirk.
+He was a member of the 1938 Scottish Cup winning side and also won the Scottish League Cup in 1947, scoring in a 4–1 victory over Falkirk, with the Dundee Courier deeming him the best player in the match.
 He made 10 appearances for Hamilton Academical and scored 1 goal.
 Adams also played for Greenock Morton, Forfar Athletic and Hibernian.